lithammer/nSpellTracker/README.md

 	-- Hide if the buff/debuff isn't mine. isMine = false,

+	--verify if the spellID is in our spellbook verifySpell = true,

 	-- Desaturate the icon if not found. desaturate = true,